 Camping and Fishing in Oregon

-Wherever you go in your RV to camp and fish in Oregon, you need to bring certain supplies with you.
+If you’re going to camp and fish in Oregon, you’ll want certain supplies with you.
 Your fishing gear, of course, is an essential element.
-With several fishing sites offering multiple fish species, make sure to pack your tackle box with equipment attractive to all the species.
+With several fishing sites offering multiple fish species, make sure to pack your tackle box with lures and tackle to attract all the species.
 You never know what will be biting until you get there.
-You will also want to bring cooking supplies with you.
-Freshly caught fish are always the best tasting.
-Finally, make sure to bring a refrigerator/freezer to store the excess fish you catch.
+You will also want to bring cooking supplies with you, since freshly caught fish tastes the best.
+Finally, make sure to bring a refrigerator or freezer to store the excess fish you catch.

-Though campsites are plentiful in Oregon, always check the campgrounds online to see the types and number of camps available.
-Some sites only provide primitive campsites, while others have multiple full-hookup sites available.
+Though campsites are plentiful in Oregon, check the campgrounds online to see the types and number of spots available.
+Some sites only have primitive campsites, while others have multiple full-hookup sites available.
 Also, check for the maximum length of RVs allowed.

-Include warm clothing, sunblock, and insect repellent on your list of necessities no matter what time of year you are fishing in Oregon.
+Include warm clothing, sunblock, and insect repellent on your list of necessities, regardless of the time of year you are fishing in Oregon.
 Before you head out on your trip, check out our blog for all you need to know about fishing.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then retire inside to enjoy all the comforts of home on board your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.